IAEA-NDS/endf-parserpy/docs/source/guide/working_with_legacy_formats.rst

 The formal language underlying recipe definitions is described in detail in this `ArXiV preprint <https://arxiv.org/abs/2312.08249>`_.

-We can now instantiate an :class:`~endf_parserpy.EndfParser` class making use of the ``recipes`` dictionary:
+We can now instantiate an :class:`~endf_parserpy.EndfParserPy` class making use of the ``recipes`` dictionary:

 .. code:: python

-   from endf_parserpy import EndfParser parser = EndfParser(
+   from endf_parserpy import EndfParserPy parser = EndfParserPy(
        recipes=recipes,
        ignore_missing_tpid=True,
        ignore_send_records=True